forstmeier/books/chosen-for-elysium/chapter-2-orchestration-begins.md

 >
 > The Proctor is summoned.
 >
-> The decision will be made.
+> The discernment will commence.

 ---